jondueck/jondueck.ca/colophon.md

 date: Git Last Modified
 ---

-This is a website built and published by Jon Dueck, a graphic designer and front-end web developer in Manitoba, on Treaty 1 territory.
+This is a website written, designed, and built by Jon Dueck, a graphic designer and front-end web developer in Manitoba, on Treaty 1 territory.

 ## Technology